tillitis/tkey-ssh-agent/README.md

 # Tillitis TKey Apps

-This repository contains applications to run on the TKey USB security stick.
-For testing and development purposes the apps can also be run in QEMU, this is also explained in detail below.
+This repository contains device applications to run on the TKey USB security stick, as well as companion client apps (running on the host computer).
+For testing and development purposes the device apps can also be run in QEMU, this is also explained in detail below.

-Current list of apps:
+Current list of device appsp:

 - The Ed25519 signer app.
 Used as root of trust and SSH authentication
 - The RNG stream app.
 Providing arbitrary high quality random numbers